 How to Treat Concrete Cancer?

 There are three most common types of treatment for concrete cancer.
-If the problem is related to concrete carbonation and low concrete cover the solution involves implementing a polymer modified repair system; this includes repairs to all spalled areas by removing the concrete behind the steel reinforcement, removing the rust and following with an application of a steel primer and polymer modified materials, as well as an anti-carbonation protective coating.
+If the problem is related to concrete carbonation and low concrete cover, the solution involves implementing a polymer modified repair system.
+This includes repairs to all spalled areas by removing the concrete behind the steel reinforcement, removing the rust and following with an application of a steel primer and polymer modified materials.
+Then finish the process with an anti-carbonation protective coating.
 If the problem source is associated with chloride contamination of the concrete, the repair process is more complex and usually involves speciality concrete repair solutions such as cathodic protection.
-If the concrete cancer is less severe, then the simple replacement method of removing the damaged concrete, cleaning and/or replacing the exposed steel that’s rusted and then filling the cracks.
+If the concrete cancer is less severe, then you could use the simple replacement method of removing the damaged concrete, cleaning and/or replacing the exposed steel that’s rusted and then filling the cracks.

 Concrete cancer treatment should only be completed by professionals.
-Applying an incorrect repair method, using the wrong materials, could become a costly mistake – the unsuitable treatment will conceal and the unsuitable treatment will only conceal the damage and delay the foreseeable repair.
+Applying an incorrect repair method, or using the wrong materials, could become a costly mistake – the unsuitable treatment will conceal and the unsuitable treatment will only conceal the damage and delay the foreseeable repair.

 GET A QUOTE